springer-math/Mathematics-of-Epidemics-on-Networks/docs/index.rst

   `Mathematics of Epidemics on Networks: from Exact to Approximate Models`_

-  **EoN** is built using tools from NetworkX_.
-The repository_ is on github.
+  **EoN** is built on top of NetworkX_.
+Its repository_ is on github.
-  The tools fall into two broad categories:
+  EoN's tools fall into two broad categories:

 - **Stochastic simulation of SIS and SIR disease**